-Submit the above-mentioned forms, along with DOT Form 224-696, Application for Utility Permit or Franchise (see Appendix B), to start the Consolidation or Renewal process.
+Submit the above-mentioned forms, along with DOT Form 224-696, Utility Accommodation Application (see Appendix B), to start the Consolidation or Renewal process.

 - (b) Field Data: Subsurface Utility Installations DOT Form 224-697, Utility Facility Description, Exhibit B (see Appendix B) must be completed and submitted to the department.
 Utility owners must locate subsurface utilities to verify the location, size, and other attributes of the utility.
 Information should be gathered for all subsurface utilities, including, but not limited to, the following:

 - Waterlines

 - Valves

 - Pressure relief valves

-- · Blow-offs
+- Blow-offs

 - Vents

 - Pumps

 - Cables